-Within the last 5 years’ trend for UX Design, we have seen the focus placed not only on creating innovative features for the end-user but also to on the emergence of the ideology “Less is More”.
+Within the last 5 years’ trend for UX Design, (user experience design) we have seen the focus placed not only on creating innovative features for the end-user but also to on the emergence of the ideology “Less is More”.
 The phrase “less is more” in reference to UX design means that the purpose of the UX Designer is not anymore to deliver a feature-heavy product, rather make the product leaner and amplify its functionality.
-It means that sometimes, going the extra mile with design might not actually make a product better.
+Minimalism in UX Design means that sometimes, going the extra mile with design might not actually make a product better.

 The phrase “Less is More” is a reflection of the theory of Minimalism and it’s becoming the new method of thinking to market simple, elegant and functional designs.
 The main principle of Minimalism is to provide only the essential part of the feature to the viewer (user).
 In minimalist web design, there is no extra text, unnecessary animation, and an effect on the design.
 On the other hand, everything that is presented on the page is deliberate and useful.

 Minimalism is based on the concept that lies behind “Hicks Law”, which states that the more choices a person is presented with, the more time she/he will need to make a decision.
 Reducing the number of functions offered on a website page can optimize the user’s approach to decision making.
 Too many options might cause a user to become overwhelmed and ultimately, quit the task they are attempting to accomplish.
 As a result, applying a minimalist take on design can actually help to improve a user’s overall experience by reducing the distractions surrounding their ability to complete a task or make a decision.
 Reducing steps in the process to make the task simpler or faster goes a long way in creating a positive experience, while also being more cost-effective to only keep the features that the users need.

 There are a few things to keep in mind when applying a Minimalist UX design: